Azure/bicep-registry-modules/avm/res/kusto/cluster/README.md

 ### Parameter: `databases.readWriteProperties`

-The properties of the database if using read-write.
+Required if the database kind is ReadWrite and contains the properties of the database.

 - Required: No
 - Type: object